danieldidiobalsamo/lox_interpreter_rust/README.md

 Unsafe code is forbidden in both crates.

-# How to launch the bytecode virtual machine interpreter
+# How to launch the bytecode virtual machine interpreter (in progress, not fully implemented)

 Make sure [Rust](https://www.rust-lang.org/tools/install) is installed.